 Why Is My AC Running All The Time?

+The question remains why my ac is running all the time.
 Sometimes it never crosses your mind.
 Summers get hot and your system is always running.
 Your bill raises and you sometimes still get hot.
-In the dead of summer this is normal.
-Your system is going to run all the time. the sun beats down on your roof and heats up your house.
-The question remains Why is my unit running all the time?
+In the dead of summer, this is normal.
+Your system is going to run all the time.
+The sun beats down on your roof and heats up your house.

-Approaching the summer allows us to trouble shoot the system and see what could be some common causes or repairs that can be done.
+Approaching the summer allows us to troubleshoot the system and see what could be some common causes or repairs.
 Air conditioners are simple machines that can give us complex problems.
 We want to discuss ways to either fix or diagnose the problems.

 Many reasons that cause your system to run non-stop.
-It might not have a problem, it might just be that hot.
-Hopefully breaking down some of these steps will allow you to perfect your heating and cooling bills this summer.
-No one likes to pay more than they have to.
+It might not have a problem; it might just be that hot.
+I hope that breaking down some of these steps will allow you to perfect your heating and cooling bills this summer.
+No one likes to pay more than needed.

 - Air filters are a common fix.
-You should be changing your air filter monthly at least.
+You should change your air filter monthly at least.
 Dirt and dust can clog up your system and cause your air conditioner to run full power.
 This means more power, more money.
 The filter stops particles from entering the system that can cause major damage as well.
-A lot of major hvac repairs come from the result of a dirt filter.
-Not enough air blowing over the coils causes the system to not remove humidity.
-This means it isn’t getting to the temp you set and it will run over time.
+Many major HVAC repairs come from the result of a dirty filter.
+Not enough air blowing means the system will not remove humidity.
+This means it is not getting to the temperature you set and it will run over time.

-2. Dirt on your coils will block air flow as well.
+- Dirt on your coils will block airflow as well.
 This causes a loss of efficiency.
-Hopefully from our last posts you know that you should be getting your system check out seasonally.
+I hope that from our last posts you know that you should get your system check out seasonally.
 These condenser coils have to be cleaned because they are feeling the outdoor elements.
-When you look at the unit you will see in between the flaps dirt, grass, dust and bugs.
+When you look at the unit, you will see in between the flaps dirt, grass, dust, and bugs.
 Grab your hose and indirectly spray it off.

-3. Leaks in your system can cause many efficiency problems.
+- Leaks in your system can cause many efficiency problems.
 We see poor sealing and insufficient insulation all the time.
-This is going to cause leaks. leaks mean less air cooling your home.
+This is going to cause leaks.
+Leaks mean less air-cooling your home.
 It is a dog chasing its own tail.
 The system will never win.
-Have a heating and cooling contractor come out and inspect your system to see if there is any problems.
-Another leak is when the unit actually drips water in to the drip pan and it over flows.
+Have a heating and cooling contractor come out and inspect your system to see if there are any problems.
+A dripping leak actually drips water into the drip pan and it overflows.
 That is bad news bears.
-If you used a friend to install your system, I would recommend calling a hvac tech out to do a full check.
+If you used a friend to install your system, I would recommend calling an HVAC tech out to do a full check.

-5. Your unit simply needs a doctor.
-We know now that a A/C system needs regular maintenance to run top notch.
+- Your unit simply needs a doctor.
+We know now that an A/C system needs regular maintenance to run top-notch.
 You will want to set up a program to have a tech come out twice a year.
-This is going to be the best system, this will discover any flaws or trouble spots that could lie ahead.
-They can give you simple tips that will also save you money through out the year.
+This is going to be the best system; this will discover any flaws or trouble spots that could lie ahead.
+They can give you simple tips that will also save you money throughout the year.
 Ask them to do a food cleaning of your entire system.
-They will replace any warn out parts or hoses they see not fit.
+They will replace any worn out parts or hoses they see not fit.
 Remember this is like changing the oil on your car.
-You want to keep it in tip top shape.
+You want to keep it in tip-top shape.

-These new high efficiency systems use half the electricity that older ones use.
-You always want to heck the SEER rating if you decide to purchase one on your own.
+These new high-efficiency systems use half the electricity that older ones use.
+You always want to check the SEER rating if you decide to buy one on your own.
 The higher the SEER rating means the system is more efficient.

 Live healthy, live happy.